A model theory of topology: Specialization semilattices and posets

 If $(S, \vee_S, \sqsubseteq_S )$ and $(T, \vee_T, \sqsubseteq _T)$ are specialization semilattices, a \emph{homomorphism (of specialization semilattices)} is a semilattice homomorphism satisfying \eqref{M}.
 A homomorphism of specialization semilattices is an \emph{embedding} if it is injective and satisfies \eqref{E}.

-As already mentioned, for structures with a unary operation $K$, e.~g., closure posets as introduced in Definition \ref{closop}, a homomorphism is supposed to satisfy $\varphi(K_S a) = K_T \varphi (a)$.
+As already mentioned, for models with a unary operation $ \K $, e.g.\ closure posets as introduced in Definition \ref{closop}, a homomorphism is supposed to satisfy also $\varphi( \K _S a) = \K _T \varphi (a)$.

 In the above definitions we have distinguished, say, the operation $ \vee_S$ on $S$ from the operation $ \vee_T$ on $T$ by adding the corresponding subscripts.
-When no risk of ambiguity might occur, we shall drop the subscripts.
-To be more accurate, we should have made the distinction between symbols and their interpretations \cite{CK,H}.
-Here we shall not need to make the distinction explicit, hence we shall proceed quite informally.
+When no risk of ambiguity might occur, we will drop the subscripts.
+To be more accurate, we should have made the distinction between symbols and their interpretations \cite{H,CK}.
+Here we do not need to make the distinction explicit, hence we will proceed quite informally.

-Notice that in algebra (namely, when dealing with operations) an injective homomorphism is always an embedding.
-E.~g., if $\varphi$ is an injective semilattice homomorphism, then $a \vee b = c$ if and only if $ \varphi (a) \vee \varphi (b) = \varphi ( c)$.
-On the other hand, in topology and in model theory when predicates, i.e. relations, are present, injective continuous functions or homomorphisms are not necessarily embeddings.
-For example, if $X$, $Y$ are topological spaces, $\varphi: X \to Y$ and $\varphi$ is continuous and injective, it is not necessarily the case that $X$ is homeomorphic to a subspace of $Y$.
+Notice that in algebra (namely, when dealing only with operations) there is no distinction between injective homomorphism and embeddings.
+On the other hand, in topology (and in model theory when predicates, i.e. relations, are present) injective continuous functions (or homomorphisms) are not necessarily embeddings.
+For example, if $X$, $Y$ are topological spaces, $\varphi: X \to Y$ and $\varphi$ is continuous and injective, it is not necessarily the case that $X$ is homeomorphic to a subspace of $Y$. }